Lucaskabela/Lucaskabela.github.io/ReadMe.md

 + indicates completed
 ~ indicates to do

-+ Contact page (with link to LinkedIn, other social medi, no css)           5
+~ Contact page Css)                                                         8

     AC: 1.
-Links to at least 3 social media / informative pages to get in contact with me
-        2. Links are associated with icons for the proper website

-        Comment:  Does not have to be its own page!
+Links are presented in official manner (may use a library or boot)

-+ About me page (with info about my career!)
-3
+~ About me page (css)                                                       3

     AC: 1.
-Provides information about me, what I am passionate about, direction
+Clean info into succinct bullets
-        2. Info on degree, some experiences
+        2. Add some form of formatting

-~ Projects/Career page (info about things I have done)                      5
+~ Projects/Career page (css)                                                5

     AC: 1.
-Provides a link to resume
-        2. Provide history of personal projects and or career so far
-        3. Include graphics for various stages of career
+Provides style for project history
+        2. Graphics or formatting

+~ Pick Theme                                                                3

+    AC: 1.
+Visually pleasing color scheme
+        2. Apply to headers and background